FERPA Notice of Student Rights & Responsibilities

 What is Directory Information?

-Directory Information at MSSU and will be made available to the general public unless the student completes a Privacy Request form in the Office of the Registrar.
+Information that has been classified as Directory Information at MSSU and may be made available to the general public without student consent unless the student completes a Privacy Request form in the Office of the Registrar.
 In the case of a Privacy Request, the University will not release any information, even Directory Information.
 This restriction does not apply when providing information to those who have a legitimate educational interest.
+The University reserves the right to exercise its discretion under FERPA to limit the disclosure of directory information to specific parties, for specific purposes or both.

 The following is considered Directory Information: